Tokyo, JPUTC+9

 Nabla Mobility, Tokyo.
 2023 — present.

 Nabla is an aviation AI startup out of Boeing's AerospaceXelerated program.
-Weave is the EFB app I built from scratch in React Native / Expo / TypeScript.
+Weave is the EFB app I designed and built in React Native / Expo / TypeScript.
 It's used by 1,000+ pilots across multiple Japanese airlines; Skymark Airlines announced production rollout in May 2026.

 02